donsheehy/ds2viz/design.md

 Lists of styles
 support z order as a style feature.

-A arrow heads part of the style?
+Are arrow heads part of the style?

+Styles could just be namedtuples that start from a deault and use the replace method

 ### Drawing Data Structures